 The Uploads screen will display your previously uploaded super contribution files as well as the live processing and status of any current super contribution data (file) being uploaded for your organisation.
+Files are listed in chronological order with the newest files uploaded to the account appearing at the top of the list.

 The uploads table displays all files that have previously been uploaded to ClickSuper and the status of the uploaded file.